teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 They are not presented as the success rate of all attempted runs.

-Different runs also belong to changing development configurations, so the timing data should not be treated as a controlled comparison of one isolated design change.
+Different runs also belong to changing development configurations, so these timings should not be interpreted as a controlled comparison of one isolated design change.

 ---

 # 21. Nationals Competition Record

-The Nationals results belong to an **earlier competition configuration** and should not be interpreted as performance measurements of the current post-Nationals APOC revision.
+The Nationals results belong to an **earlier competition configuration** and should not be interpreted as measurements of the current post-Nationals APOC revision.

 | Round | Recorded Score | Recorded Time | Recorded Outcome |
 |---|---:|---:|---|